From craft-workspace-webconsulting-skills

 Copyright (c) Matt Pocock - Agent skills for real engineering workflows (MIT License)

-Special thanks to Matt Pocock for their generous open-source contributions, which helped shape this skill collection.
+Special thanks to Matt Pocock for his generous open-source contributions, which helped shape this skill collection.
 Adapted by webconsulting.at for this skill collection